*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

-From outdoor activities to great restaurants, from fishing and kayaking to literature and art, there are countless great things to do in Manchester Vermont.
+Manchester is one of the must-visit places in Vermont.
+From outdoor activities to great restaurants, from fishing and kayaking to literature and art, there are countless great things to do in Manchester, Vermont.

-I’ve been spending time in and around Manchester, Vermont for nearly 17 years.
+I’ve been exploring Manchester, Vermont for nearly 20 years.
 In 2004, my family moved to the area and though most of us have spread further around Vermont, we return to Manchester frequently.
 It’s a sweet Vermont village that combines rural charm with a bit of luxury.

-Get ready for 18 of the best things to do in Manchester VT!
+Get ready for some insider tips and suggestions for the best things to do in Manchester VT!

-18 Awesome Things to Do in Manchester VT and Surrounding Areas
+Awesome Things to Do in Manchester VT and Nearby

 As soon as you enter Manchester’s cute downtown, you can’t help but notice the tall, rolling mountain in the background.
 This is Mt Equinox and it seems to hug the town protectively, and if you want the best views in Manchester, it’s where you’ll need to go.